soraraso42/Pokedex-public-access/README.md

 ```
 ├── index.html        # Main HTML file that loads the Pokedex
 ├── script.js         # Core JavaScript logic for fetching and displaying Pokemon
+├── scriptLocal.js    # development version for debugging and testing
 ├── style.css         # Custom CSS for additional styling

 ```